Environmental Social Governance (ESG)

 Summary

 The reduction in Direct Transport emissions is consequence of a change in approach in providing company cars.
-The Group has phased out the use of company cars during the year.
-In FY24 the Group will only operate vans for the property maintenance team.
+The Group has phased out use of company cars during FY23 and now only operates vans for the property maintenance team.
 The travel of those previously using company cars has transferred into scope 3 emissions given they are using their own personal vehicles.
 In the future we will investigate our scope 3 emissions in more detail and consider how we better report our impact in this area.

 While the store estate has increased during the year, the headline energy consumption has reduced.
-We believe this is a result of improved data accuracy in 2023 with more smart meters and therefore less estimates, as opposed to a significant change in operations.
+We believe this is a result of continued improvements in data accuracy during 2024, supported by smart meter roll out, combined with incremental improvements in usage through education, as opposed to a significant change in operations.

 Targets

 Our commitment is to manage our business operations in an environmentally responsible manner.
-This involves minimising waste, maximising our recycling efforts, and actively working to lesson our impact on the climate.
-We have already signed a new energy contract for 100% renewable electricity which starts in March 2024.
+This involves minimising waste, maximising our recycling efforts, and actively working to lessen our impact on the climate.
+The new energy contract which commenced in March 2024 for 100% renewable electricity is a big step forward.
 We will continue to roll out smart meters and ensure our data accuracy improves further in the upcoming year.
 We will continue to use motion sensors and LED lighting for all new stores and where we refurbish existing stores.

 Employee travel is an inevitable requirement in our business but we strive to minimise this by ensuring people consider public transport and car sharing.

-We have targeted to deliver more training in FY24 using video conferencing.
+We have targeted to deliver more training in FY25 using video conferencing.

-We also have a communication plan to encourage all staff to minimise their personal energy consumption.
+We have an ongoing communication plan to encourage all staff to minimise their personal energy consumption.